ShaShaMan26/SSRG/README.md

 ### Scoring/Purpose

 Depending on how accurate your timing is when hitting notes, you'll be awarded a point value from 1-20 which will add to your overall score for the song.
 This is where you get bragging rights and also where the challenge of the game arises.
 Your job as player is to hit all notes as accurately as possible.
-With the max number of points for each note hit being 20, there is such thing as a *perfect preformance* of any given song.
+With the max number of points for each note hit being 20, there is such thing as a *perfect performance* of any given song.
 This is what you are to strive for.

 ![](https://cdn.shashack.org/SSRG/score_ex.gif)